Conversion Rate Optimization Stats to Fuel Your Blog Strategy

 Credibility and Trust: Blogs can help establish a brand’s credibility.
 When readers find value in your content, they’re more likely to trust your brand and, by extension, convert.

-Lead Nurturing: Blogs can be used in email marketing strategies to nurture leads.
-A series of informative blog posts can guide a potential customer from awareness to decision, nudging them closer to conversion.
+Lead Nurturing: Blogs can help with email marketing by nurturing leads.
+A series of informative posts can guide a potential customer from awareness to making a decision.

-Retargeting Opportunities: Blogs allow you to gather data and analytics on user behavior, which can be invaluable for retargeting campaigns designed to bring visitors back to your site to complete a conversion they may have initially abandoned.
+Retargeting Opportunities: Blogs let you collect data on user behavior, which is useful for retargeting campaigns.
+These campaigns can bring visitors back to your site to finish a conversion they started but didn’t complete.

 General CRO Statistics